 Let’s take a look at what it actually looks like!

-And remember, it takes a minimum of two tops or bottoms to draw a valid trend line but it takes THREE to confirm a trend line.
+And remember, it takes a minimum of two tops or bottoms to draw a valid trend line, but it takes THREE to confirm a trend line.
 Our investment advice – Use it.
 Trend lines are a valuable technical analysis tool for finding successful trades in financial markets.

 In the following lessons, we will show you how to use moving averages in stocks and Fibonacci retracements levels.
 These are helpful technical analysis tools to confirm the trend line break.

 Most importantly, by the end of this course, you will know how to combine all stock indicators and create your tool kit for finding trading opportunities.
 Let’s move on to the next lesson!

 Mimic how professionals trade.
 Discover your inner talent.
 Learn everything you need to know about trading the markets from beginner level to the most advanced, helping you to create critical skills and techniques to you can apply in your trading right away.